abayoss/express-mongoose/readme.md

-# Javascript API
+# Javascript application
-A simple Rest API with image upload!
 ## What is it :
-optional image upload to a static folder
+An application to keep ideas and posts before posting them, with a Rest API !
 ## what i learned :
-* multer configuration
+* Handlebars engine
-* set static folder access
+* Using Multiple databases
+* Passport js local strategy